jpe9at/Wikiart/Readme.md

 Improvements Implemented:
    - Added two further convolutional layer (taken from the Thai OCR model)
    - Added activation functions (e.g., ReLU) after each convolutional layer for more non-linearity.
-   - Used a very low learning rate and implemented a **very rigorous** early stopping monitor.
+   - Used a very low learning rate (0.00006) and implemented a **very rigorous** early stopping monitor (no stopping after a single epoch of no improvements), plus an l2 regularisation of 0.001.
+   - Ended up only training for one epoch, but:

 **Improved accuracy is now at 8.4 percent!**